Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Replicated reduced density matrix and the imaginary-time correlations

-where $\beta$ is the real inverse temperature of the original system (be careful for $\beta$ and $\beta_A$).
-Noting that here we use $\propto$ because they may lack a normalization factor to guarantee $\Tr(\rho)=1$, that is, $\rho=e^{-\beta H}/Z$.
-To make the original system approach its ground state, the $\beta$ must sufficiently large in practical simulations.
+where $\beta$ is the real inverse temperature of the original system (be careful for the physical inverse temperature $\beta$ and the effective inverse temperature $\beta_A$).
+To make the original system approach its ground state, the physical inverse temperature $\beta$ must sufficiently large in practical simulations.
 For a physical observable $O_{A}$ defined on subsystem $A$, its expectation value can be expressed as

 where $Z=\Tr(e^{-\beta H})$.
 From this expression, it follows that during the simulation, one must first trace over the environmental degrees of freedom $B$ first, and then perform measurements of physical observables in subsystem $A$.